ULL-ESIT-PL/babel-learning/doc/building-publishing.md

     ]
     // More configuration
 ```

 The `"@babel/plugin-transform-flow-strip-types"` is (as the name implies) the plugin used to strip Flow type annotations from the code.
 The thing is that I found out that this plugin also uses a Flow type annotation and is transformed into JavaScript.

-There is two alternatives that could be happening (atleast that I came up with):
+There ares two alternatives that could be happening, atleast that I[@PSantanaGlez13](https://github.com/PSantanaGlez13) came up with:

 1. The plugin and Flow parser (which, by the way, is also written in Flow) were compiled by a different tool in a previous version to JavaScript.
 This is known as [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
 2. There is another way the Flow annotations are being dealt with.
 There is a `@babel/types` package which may have more info on this, but I have not dived into it yet.